ricebear-org/ricebear-org.github.io/discord.md

 3. You should now see the #pmr-discuss channel, the only channel associated with the PC Master Race organization.
 To remove your membership from pmr, you can either use "r;selfrole remove pmr" or toggle the role off on [https://roleypoly.com](https://roleypoly.com)

 If you have an idea/request for an organization/channel, send it to fuyubear#0765.
-However, if the organization/channel is too specific (especially when it asks for very specific users), the organization/channel won't be created unless you have an active Supporter account.
+However, if the organization/channel requires restrictions on who can join (besides being at least Ring 4, the base restriction on almost every channel), the organization/channel won't be created unless you are an active Supporter.
+Any idea/request that is a direct result in a rule violation will be rejected, no matter if you are a Supporter or not.
 See the [ricebear Supporter](#ricebear-supporter) section for more.

 ### User Roles and Perks